terjeio/grblHAL/README.md

 ---

-__NOTE:__ Arduino drivers has now been converted to Arduino libraries, [installation and compilation procedure](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) has been changed!

----

 grblHAL is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling and is based on the [Arduino version of grbl](https://github.com/gnea/grbl).
 It is mainly aimed at ARM processors \(or other 32-bit MCUs\) with ample amounts of RAM and flash \(compared to AVR 328p\) and requires a [hardware driver](drivers/ReadMe.md) to be functional.
 Currently drivers are available for 13 different processors/processor families all of which share the same core.